nyanibaquartey/Data-Analysis/README.md

 - **Description**: The dataset contains a list of houses sold in Nashville between 2013 and 2019.
 The project involved data loading, data cleaning and preprocessing.

-- **Skills**: SQL - Removing duplicates with CTE, populating nulls, splitting columns, standarding date formats.
+- **Skills**: SQL - Removing duplicates with CTE, populating nulls, splitting columns, standardizing date formats.

 - **Tool**: Microsoft SQL Server